Catalan regional chief calls for independence vote after night of violence

 Independence is a highly divisive issue, with a poll in July showing backing for secession in the region at its lowest level in two years, with 48.3% of people against and 44% in favor.

-Pro-independence leaders staged an illegal referendum in 2017 and then declared they were breaking away from Spain.
+Pro-independence leaders staged their banned referendum in 2017 and then declared they were breaking away from Spain.
 The Spanish government immediately seized control of the Catalan administration and the ringleaders were put on trial.

 The Supreme Court found nine politicians and activists guilty of sedition on Monday and sentenced them to up to 13 years in jail, sparking increasingly violent demonstrations.

-A spokeswoman for Barcelona town hall said 400 garbage containers were set ablaze on Wednesday, estimating that the city had suffered damage totaling more than 1 million euros ($1.1 million) in two days of unrest.
+Barcelona town hall said 400 garbage containers were set ablaze on Wednesday and estimated that the city had suffered damage totaling more than 1 million euros ($1.1 million) in two days of unrest.
 Residents condemned the rioting.

-“This doesn’t represent the majority of Catalans, whichever side they are on, be they pro-constitution or pro-independence,” said Joan, a 50-year-old small-business owner.
+“This doesn’t represent the majority of Catalans, whichever side they are on, be they pro-constitution or pro-independence,” said Joan, a 50-year-old small-business owner who declined to give his family name.

-Caterina, a local architect said: “I feel really angry and really disappointed.
-I think this was really gratuitous.”

 Catalan nationalists began protest marches across the region on Wednesday and have said they will converge on Barcelona on Friday to coincide with the general strike.